 Income from individual stocks is calculated in the same way that investment income is calculated for stocks.
 The math is the same, but the income you get is in the form of interest and not dividends.

 Investment income from bonds interest can be even trickier to plan cash flow around than stock dividends.
 This is because most bonds pay interest twice a year.
 Some bond funds may, however, pay monthly income.

 Taxes and Bond Interest

-It is necessary to reduce interest income by the amount of expected taxes you’ll need to pay to fine tune your investment income calculation.
+It is necessary to reduce expected interest income by the amount of estimated taxes you’ll need to pay in order to truly evaluate and compare income investments.
 This is true even though you won’t see the taxes paid as you receive the interest income.

 The investment income calculation for funds is the same as it is for stocks and bonds but there is yet another hidden factor.

 An important factor to consider when it comes to fund income is fees.
 Like taxes, you won’t see the fees when you receive your investment income whether it is from stock dividends or bond interest.